|By Curtis Lum, The Honolulu

 AdvertiserMcClatchy-Tribune Regional News

-The hotel and the union have been embroiled in a labor dispute for nearly five years.
+The hotel and the union have been embroiled in a labor dispute for more than four years.
 Local 142 was certified to represent the workers in August 2005, but has never received a contract with the hotel.

 Reach Curtis Lum at email@example.com.